 Land the aircraft when you start to feel sluggish motor response.
 If using a transmitter with a timer, set the timer so you have enough flight time to make several landing approaches.
 The model's three point landing gear allows the model to land on hard surfaces.
 Align model directly into the wind and fly down to the ground.
 Fly the airplane down to the ground using 1/4-1/3 throttle to keep enough energy for proper flare.
-Before the model touches down, always fully decrease the throttle to avoid damaging the propeller or other components.
+Before the model Zouches down, always fully decrease the throttle to avoid damaging the propeller or other components.
 The key to a great landing is to manage the power and elevator all the way to the ground and set down lightly on the main landing gear.
-With some practice, you will be able to set the aircraft gently on its main gear and hold it that way until the speed reduces enough where the nose wheel (tricycle landing gear aircraft) or tail wheel (tail draggers) settles onto the ground.
+After a few flights you will find the model can be set down lightlyon the mains and you can hold the nose wheel off balancing themodel on the mains until it slows and gently settles the nose.